Croatia–Slovenia relations: Ljubljana Bank

-Another open issue is the financial compensation for the Croatian depositors who lost their savings in the liquidation of the Slovenian-based Yugoslav bank Ljubljana Bank.
+Another open issue is the financial compensation for the Croatian depositors who lost their savings in the liquidation of the Slovenian-based Yugoslav bank Ljubljanska banka.
 During SFRY, the said bank had a branch in Zagreb.
 In December 1991, Croatian authorities allowed the transfer of two thirds of the foreign-currency debt of the Zagreb branch of Ljubljana Bank to a number of Croatian banks.
-However, some 132,000 clients kept their savings in Ljubljana bank.
+Some 132,000 clients kept their savings in Ljubljana bank.
 By 1994, the Slovenian Parliament formed Nova Ljubljanska Banka with the old bank's assets but none of its debts.
 In 1995, the Croatian bank Privredna banka Zagreb filed a lawsuit against Ljubljana Bank, after the Croatian Ministry of Finance authorized it to do so.
 In 1997 the Slovenian parliament halted all lawsuits against Ljubljana Bank by foreign citizens.
 In 2001, the Ministry of Finance extended the lawsuit authorization to Zagrebačka banka.
 The two countries signed the 2001 Agreement on Succession Issues, dealing with the succession negotiations after the break-up of Yugoslavia.
 In 2002, succession negotiations were hosted by the Bank of International Settlements in Basel, but Croatia and Bosnia and Herzegovina rejected the proposed model in which they would have to reimburse the depositors.
 The negotiations stalled after that.

 In 2010, after the Kosor–Pahor agreement, the Croatian side had reportedly agreed to the Slovenian position, which was a precondition for Croatia to close the negotiations with the EU regarding Chapter 4 of the Acquis on the free movement of capital.
 The Slovenian position has been that the compensation is a succession issue.
 Slovenia also made it their condition for the acceptance of Croatia to the European Union, most recently in July and September 2012.
 In April 2012 Croatia passed a conclusion according to which this is only a dispute between the bank and its Croatian savers and should be resolved in courts.
 The European Commission considers this to be a bilateral issue.